yuanshunning/pickit-docs/docs/faq/general/can-i-connect-a-pickit-processor-as-a-normal-pc.rst

-Can I connect a Pick-it processor as a normal PC?
+Can I connect a Pickit processor as a normal PC?
 =================================================

-You can **not** access the Pick-it processor as a normal PC.
-You can \ **not** plug an external screen and/or keyboard direct into the Pick-it processor.
+You can **not** access the Pickit processor as a normal PC.
+You can \ **not** plug an external screen and/or keyboard direct into the Pickit processor.

-**The Pick-it processor can only be accessed over network through the Pick-it web interface.**
+**The Pickit processor can only be accessed over network through the Pickit web interface.**

-To access the Pick-it processor you need to connect a PC/laptop to the Pick-it processor with an Ethernet cable using the Pick-it network port labeled 'Interface/Your PC'.
+To access the Pickit processor you need to connect a PC/laptop to the Pickit processor with an Ethernet cable using the Pickit network port labeled 'Interface/Your PC'.

-Afterwards, access the Pick-it processor by navigating a **Chrome** **browser** to  http://192.168.66.1/
+Afterwards, access the Pickit processor by navigating a **Chrome** **browser** to  http://192.168.66.1/

 After setup and configuration the external PC/laptop can be removed.